Your Guide To Visiting The Turtle Hospital in Marathon

 - If you spot a sick or injured sea turtle in Florida, contact the Florida Fish and Wildlife Conservation Commission at 1-888-404-FWCC.

-Finding The Turtle Hospital
+How to Find The Turtle Hospital

 The Turtle Hospital is located in Marathon, Florida at mile marker 48.5 - approximately 2.5 hours south of Miami and one hour north of Key West.
 The address is 2396 Overseas Highway, Marathon FL 33050 (MAP).